Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Enabling Cloudinary on specific pages

 You can choose on which pages you want to enable Cloudinary using the Cloudinary Image Page Type Settings custom preference.
-By default, Cloudinary is enabled on all page types.
+By default, Cloudinary is enabled on all built-in page types.

 Set "enabled" to true or false for each page type, for example: